Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 The most sophisticated of Dead Fred’s search options is the Detailed Search, pictured below.
 You can access it by clicking the “Search Photos” link under Tools on the right.

 The most notable thing about the Detailed Search is the amount of information you can search for.
 This information includes everything from first name, last name and maiden name to photographer state/province and photo type.
-Of course, you might not have all of those details at your disposal, and that’s okay; you can include as many or as few search terms as you would like or can provide.
+Of course, you might not have all of those details at your disposal, and that’s okay as you can include as many or as few search terms as you would like or can provide.

 For example, if you were looking for a Susanna Salter whom you know lived in Oklahoma but you lack much information beyond that, you can conduct your search using just those keywords.